Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Defeat all monsters in Hidden Place 3
 ```

 In the tiny area outside of the Withes Shop, going to the right you'll find a sing with a fish on it.
-Hit it and it'll make a spiral appear to hook on.
-Hook also on the other spiral to the left and move north to enter the Hidden Place.
+Hit it and it'll make a spiral appear to latch on.
+Latch also on the other spiral to the left and move north to enter the Hidden Place.

 Defeating all the enemies will earn you a King Ghost figurine.